-8.5 Bereavement Leave
+8.6 Bereavement Leave

-Any eligible employee shall be granted funeral leave with pay, as necessary, but not to exceed five (5) workdays upon the death of a close relative in accordance with California Government Code Section 12945.7.
-For purposes of bereavement leave, close relatives are defined as mother, father, sister, brother, spouse, registered domestic partner, child, grandparent, grandchild, mother-in-law, or father-in-law of the employee.
+Any eligible employee shall be granted bereavement leave with pay as necessary, but not to exceed five (5) workdays upon the death of a close relative in accordance with California Government Code Section 12945.7.
+For purposes of bereavement leave, close relatives are defined as parent, sibling, spouse, registered domestic partner, child, grandparent, grandchild, or parent-in-law of the employee.
 Additional bereavement leave for travel purposes not to exceed three (3) workdays may be granted by the City Manager when circumstances warrant the same.

-8.6 Jury Duty Leave
+8.7 Jury Duty Leave